SomuSysAdmin/Notes/CCNA_RS/CommandRef/cmd.md

 Now, whenever the router R1 encounters a DHCP Discover message on **R1 g0/0**, incoming from the client, it'll forward it to the DHCP server available at `172.16.1.2`.

 ### Bouncing an interface
 The act of bouncing an interface is to shut it down and then bring it back up.
-Once the help IP has been set, we can bounce the interface to cuase it to send out a DHCP broadcast.
+Once the help IP has been set, we can bounce the interface to cause it to send out a DHCP broadcast.

 # Configuring a Router as a DHCP server
 ## Excluded addresses